eat-this-one/eat-this-one/README.md

 ** "Google Repository"
 * http://developer.android.com/google/gcm/gs.html for google cloud messaging

-==Configure your development environment==
+## Configure your development environment

-* Configure your backend.
+### Configure your backend.
 ** **cp config_backend.json.dist config_backend.json**
 ** Edit config_backend.json with your own values

-* Configure your frontend pointing to the backend URL if it is different than the default one.
+### Configure your frontend pointing to the backend URL if it is different than the default one.
 ** **cp config_frontend.js.dist config_frontend.js**
 ** Edit config_frontend.js with your own values
 *** Consider that you will need to access the backend through the app; you can use the IP rather than localhost
 **** http://developer.android.com/tools/devices/emulator.html#networkaddresses

-* Set your android development tools path
+### Set your android development tools path
 ** **cp development.properties.dist development.properties**
 ** Edit development.properties with your own values

-* Create a virtual host to point to your dist/web dir to run unit tests.
+### Create a virtual host to point to your dist/web
 <VirtualHost YOURHOSTNAME:80>
     DocumentRoot "/your/path/to/eat-this-one/dist/web"
     ServerName YOURHOSTNAME